Lemoncode/parcel-by-sample/06 typescript/README.md

 - We need to install a plugin to fix this.

-> Known bug: parcel-plugin-typescript does not support parcel@1.10 you will have to downgrade to 1.9.4 to see it working, issue: https://github.com/fathyb/parcel-plugin-typescript/issues/59
+> Known bug: parcel-plugin-typescript does not support parcel@1.10 you will have to downgrade to 1.9.4 to see it working, issue: https://github.com/fathyb/parcel-plugin-typescript/issues/59 and this open request: https://github.com/parcel-bundler/parcel/issues/1378

+> Note down this plugin is buggy and abandoned and doesn't work with

 ```bash
 npm install parcel-plugin-typescript --save-dev